-- 10. Article 10, Administration, contains all administrative and enforcement provisions, including zoning permits, certificates of occupancy, violations, site plan and special permit approvals, appeals and variances, and zoning amendments.
-It contains both substantive and procedural standards for administering the zoning. - 11.
-Article 11, Reserved - - 12.
-Article 12, Definitions, contains the definitions of terms used in a specialized way in the Zoning Law and do not carry the common meaning found in a generally accepted dictionary.
-It contains definitions of most of the terms used in the law, with the exception of highly specialized definitions relating to signs, wind energy conversion systems, and gas and petroleum extraction (an explicitly prohibited use), which appear within the sections of the law that regulate those uses.
+- (11) Article 11, Reserved. - (12) Article 12, Definitions, contains the definitions of terms used in a specialized way in this chapter and do not carry the common meaning found in a generally accepted dictionary.
+It contains definitions of most of the terms used in this chapter, with the exception of highly specialized definitions relating to signs, wind energy conversion systems, and gas and petroleum extraction (an explicitly prohibited use), which appear within the sections of this chapter that regulate those uses.

-Article 2 General Provisions
+General Provisions

 § 148-2-1.
-Title, Scope, and Enactment
+Title; scope; enactment.

 - A. Title.
 This chapter shall be known and may be cited as the "Zoning Law of the Town of Skaneateles." - B. Scope.
 This chapter regulates the location, design, construction, alteration, occupancy and use of structures and the use of land in the Town of Skaneateles, outside the incorporated Village of Skaneateles, dividing the Town into land use districts. - C. Enacting clause.
-This chapter is enacted pursuant to the authority and power granted by Municipal Home Rule Law of the State of New York, Article 2, § 10 et seq., and Chapter 62, Article 16, of the Consolidated Laws, 1 in conformance with the Comprehensive Plan for the Town of Skaneateles, adopted by the Town of Skaneateles on [date] (hereinafter, "the Comprehensive Plan").
+This chapter is enacted pursuant to the authority and power granted by Municipal Home Rule Law of the State of New York, Article 2, § 10 et seq., and Chapter 62, Article 16, of the Consolidated Laws, in conformance with the Comprehensive Plan for the Town of Skaneateles, adopted by the Town of Skaneateles on December 7, 2020 (hereinafter, "the Comprehensive Plan").

 § 148-2-2.
-Purposes and Interpretation
+Purpose; interpretation.